 - Do you want a full kitchen?
 You may be ready to leave the cooking to someone else, which you can easily do in a senior living community where a chef-led culinary team and multiple dining venues give you fresh, delicious meal options every day.
 But if cooking brings you joy, choose a floor plan that includes a fully equipped kitchen.

 - Are you bringing your pet?
 You’ll want your four-legged companion to feel as comfortable as you do in your new home.
 Look for a floor plan that has the necessary space for a kennel, litter box or cat tower, plus an appropriate area for your pet’s water and food bowls.

 As you contemplate the above questions and think about the lifestyle you look forward to enjoying in senior living, you may find you won’t need all the furniture that’s in your current home.
 The china cabinet, family-sized dining table, or full-sized sectional may not be necessary, making more room for the cherished items you don’t want to live without.
 To help you plan which pieces of furniture to bring to your new residence, look for senior apartment floor plan measurements on your chosen community’s website.

 The Perfect Fit at Legacy Pointe at UCF

 With spacious apartments and villas in a variety of floor plans, Legacy Pointe at UCF makes it easy for you to find the perfect setting for living your retirement dreams.
 Our comfortable, well-appointed residences, and amenities that include a heated pool, yoga studio and fitness center, ensure that you’ll feel right at home in our vibrant independent living community.
-Check out our floor plan fit calculator to find the residence that best suits your goals and preferences.
-Or contact us to schedule a visit and see our lovely homes for yourself.
+Contact us to schedule a visit and see our lovely homes for yourself.